-In her capacity as Associate Dean for Academic Affairs and most recently as Interim Vice President for Academic Affairs, Dr. LeBesco is not currently teaching.
+In her capacity as Senior Associate Dean for Academic Affairs and most recently as Interim Vice President for Academic Affairs, Dr. LeBesco is not currently teaching.

-Before serving as a professor and associate dean, LeBesco worked as a snack bar technician, line cook, and restaurant reviewer.
+Before serving as a professor and dean, LeBesco worked as a snack bar technician, line cook, and restaurant reviewer.